 4. Facebook Launches Its Dedicated Fundraising Platform:

-The social network giant is giving the internet all what it takes to stay on the platform.
+The social network giant gives the internet all it takes to stay on the platform.
 A

-new product called “Facebook fundraising” is now accessible to pages in order to help startups to create fundraising projects within facebook and receive donations/funds from supporters.
+new product called “Facebook fundraising” is now accessible to pages to help startups to create fundraising projects within Facebook and receive donations/funds from supporters.
 The new product competes directly with fundraising platforms like Kickstarter and Indiegogo.
-Check out Facebook fundraising platform.
+Check out the Facebook fundraising platform.

 5. Twitter Stickers:

-Twitter has launched a new sets of stickers to enable users add special emojis to their photo-tweets.
-Just select from a library of hundreds of accessories, emoji, and props to make your photos more fun.
-You can also use multiple stickers on a photo, resize and rotate them, and place them anywhere on your picture.
+Twitter has launched a new set of stickers to enable users to add unique emojis to their photo tweets.
+Select from a library of hundreds of accessories, emojis, and props to make your photos more fun.
+You can also use multiple stickers on an image, resize and rotate them, and place them anywhere on your picture.

 P.S.
-It’s not just a sticker, soon advertisers will be able to target Twitter users by Stickers and Emojis.
+It’s not just a sticker; soon, advertisers will be able to target Twitter users with Stickers and Emojis.
 Amazing?
-Keep up with us to know once available.
+Keep up with us to know once you are available.

 6. Apple’s New Patent Will Change How We Use Our iPhone(s), Literally:

-After a worldwide competition, Google has finally revealed the name of Android 7.0.
+After the worldwide competition, Google finally revealed the name of Android 7.0.
 Nougat, yes, Nougat not Nutella

-8. Tesla Autopilot’s Crash is Under the Government investigation:
+8. Tesla Autopilot’s Crash is Under Government investigation:

-Tesla Motors facing major issues with the National Highway Traffic Safety Administration after a recent fatal crash of a Model S during Autopilot feature has been activated.
+Tesla Motors is facing significant issues with the National Highway Traffic Safety Administration after a recent fatal crash of a Model S during the Autopilot feature was activated.